Skip to main content

 Bicultural process

-In 1980 Judge Gillanders-Scott was replaced as chair of the tribunal by Eddie Taihakurei Durie (Rangitāne, Ngāti Kauwhata, Ngāti Raukawa) and in 1982 Lawrence Southwick was replaced by lawyer Paul Temm.
-By that time only seven claims had been investigated and when Temm was first asked to join the tribunal, he had never even heard of it.
-However, the tribunal then began to hear more claims under a bicultural process that aimed, according to Temm, to ‘marry informality with fairness’.1 Sittings were often held on the claimants’ marae and those who wished to give evidence in the Māori language could do so, with translation facilities provided so all present could understand.
+In 1980 the original chair of the tribunal, Judge Gillanders-Scott, was replaced by Eddie Taihakurei Durie (Rangitāne, Ngāti Kauwhata, Ngāti Raukawa) and in 1982, one of the other original members, Lawrence Southwick, was replaced by lawyer Paul Temm.
+At that time only seven claims had been investigated and when Temm was first asked to join the tribunal, he had not heard of it.
+The tribunal began to hear more claims under a bicultural process that aimed, according to Temm, to ‘marry informality with fairness’.1 Sittings were now held on the claimants’ marae and those who wished to give evidence in te reo Māori could do so, with translation facilities provided so all present could understand.

 Sea and life

-In 1982, for the first time, the Waitangi Tribunal held a hearing on a marae belonging to a claimant tribe – the Te Āti Awa people of Taranaki.
-The tribe’s spokesperson, Aila Taylor, and other witnesses gave evidence that their tradition of gathering shellfish on offshore reefs was essential to providing hospitality and for tribal mana.
-The tribunal condemned the planners of a proposed industrial waste outfall for failing to consider the Māori cultural approach to water as a source of food.
+In 1982, for the first time, the Waitangi Tribunal held a hearing on a marae belonging to a claimant iwi – Te Āti Awa of Taranaki.
+The iwi spokesperson, Aila Taylor, and other witnesses gave evidence that their tradition of gathering shellfish on offshore reefs was essential to providing hospitality and for mana.
+The tribunal condemned the planners of a proposed industrial waste outfall for failing to consider the Māori attitude to water as a source of food.

 Investigating historical claims

-The 1984 Labour government significantly extended the authority of the Waitangi Tribunal, which was given retrospective power to investigate claims from the date of the signing of te Tiriti o Waitangi in 1840.
-The number of tribunal members was increased from three to seven, with at least four being required to be of Māori ancestry.
+In 1985, the fourth Labour government significantly extended the jurisdiction of the Waitangi Tribunal, which was given the power to investigate claims from the date of the signing of te Tiriti o Waitangi in 1840.
+The number of tribunal members was increased from three to seven (and then to 17 in 1988), with at least four to be of Māori ancestry.
 Another seven were appointed as deputy or alternate members.
 The tribunal gained research and administrative staff.
-However, it remained an advisory body, with no power to enforce its recommendations to the government.
+It remained an advisory body, with no power to enforce its recommendations to the government.

-• The Taranaki synthetic fuel plant, which was partly Crown-owned, planned to discharge untreated outfall into the sea.
+Motunui (1983): The Taranaki synthetic fuel plant, which was partly Crown-owned, planned to discharge untreated sewage and industrial waste into the sea at Motunui, near Waitara.
 Local Te Āti Awa people had gathered shellfish from the affected area for generations and feared pollution of these traditional food sources.
-In 1983 the tribunal upheld their objections and successfully recommended channelling the outfall to a sewage treatment plant.
+In 1983 the tribunal upheld their objections and recommended channelling the outfall to a sewage treatment plant.
+The government reluctantly accepted this recommendation.

-• Māori traditional fishing rights were again upheld in 1984.
-Claimants objected to a proposal to discharge Rotorua’s treated sewage into an eel fishery in the Kaituna River.
+Kaituna River (1984): Māori traditional fishing rights were again upheld in 1984.
+Claimants objected to a proposal to discharge treated sewage from Rotorua into an eel fishery in the Kaituna River.
 The scheme was stopped as a result of the tribunal’s findings.
-In a later outcome, all new legislation or proposed government policy had to conform to the principles of the Treaty of Waitangi.

-• In 1985 the tribunal reported on a claim on behalf of the people of the Manukau Harbour.
+Manukau (1985): The tribunal reported on a claim on behalf of the people of the Manukau Harbour.
 It concerned pollution of seafood resources and loss of surrounding land from confiscations after the New Zealand wars and for public works.
-The tribunal’s findings helped bring about the Resource Management Act 1991, which makes statutory allowance for Māori environmental concerns.
-Two local tribes were named as consultant guardians of Manukau Harbour.
+The tribunal’s findings helped bring about the Resource Management Act 1991, which made statutory allowance for Māori environmental concerns.
+Two local iwi were named as consultant guardians of Manukau Harbour.

 Footnotes